.bm-banner-3 {

 Common Dental Emergencies We Treat

-Emergency Dental Care in WhitelandFrom severe tooth pain to broken teeth and infections, our dentists can diagnose and treat most emergencies in one visit.
+Emergency Dental Care in New WhitelandFrom severe tooth pain to broken teeth, swelling, and infections, our team can diagnose the problem quickly and provide treatment in one visit whenever possible.

 Severe Tooth Pain

-Sudden or persistent pain that may signal infection or nerve damage.
+Sudden or persistent tooth pain that may signal infection, nerve irritation, or deep decay.

 Cracked or Broken Teeth

-Teeth damaged from injury, biting, or wear that may cause pain or sensitivity.
+Teeth damaged by injury, biting, or wear that may cause pain, sensitivity, or further breakage.

 Tooth Infection